kavehamini/Amazon-Review-Analysis-JBL-Charge-4-Speaker-Sentiment-Analysis-NLP/README.md

 ## Conclusion

 The amazon review data were successfully scraped, analyzed and visualized.
-Also machine learning models ofNaive bayes Multinominal Classifier and KNNNaive bayes Multinominal Classifier and KNN were employed to analyzed the sentiment of the reviewers.
+Also machine learning models ofNaive bayes Multinominal Classifier and KNN were employed to analyzed the sentiment of the reviewers.

 ## Author